Carbon Cycle & Ecosystems

 Land Cover/Land Use Change (LCLUC)

-The Biodiversity Research Program uses NASA observations and models to improve our understanding of biodiversity and its effects and interactions with the Earth system.
-Our approach to biodiversity science focuses broadly on two of its key aspects: pattern and process.
-First, NASA explores patterns of biodiversity existing upon the land and within the water using observations from satellites, airborne and seaborne platforms, and in situ surveys.
-Our tools are properly equipped for detecting such patterns, especially at the ecosystem level, but also at finer levels, such as species and communities.
-NASA also seeks to understand the geophysical and ecological processes that result in the patterns of biodiversity our observations detect.
-Understanding these processes requires observations and models, essentially simplified representations of our knowledge of how certain systems work that in turn allow us to test the validity of this knowledge.
-Process-oriented research offers the additional benefit of connecting the Biodiversity Research Program to the activities of other NASA Earth Science programs, such as efforts to track the biogeochemical cycling of important elements like carbon or studies of the water cycle.
+The Biological Diversity research program uses NASA observations and models to improve our understanding of biodiversity, how and why it is changing, and its effects on and interactions with the Earth system.
+NASA explores patterns of biodiversity on land and in water using observations from satellites, airborne and seaborne platforms, and in situ surveys.
+These observations are well-suited for detecting such patterns, especially at the ecosystem level, but also at finer community and species levels.
+Through a combination of observations and models, NASA further seeks to understand the geophysical and ecological processes that result in the patterns of biodiversity our observations detect.
+This process-oriented research aligns the Biological Diversity research program with activities of other NASA Earth Science programs, such as efforts to track the biogeochemical cycling of elements like carbon and studies of the water cycle.

 The Water Resources Applications area supports the use of Earth observations in water resources management related to water demand, supply, and quality.
 The program includes five functional themes: drought; stream flow and flood forecasting; evapotranspiration and irrigation; water quality; and climate effects on water resources.